kulesha/s3utils/README.md

-  --o DST      destination file or folder (default: output) --num NUM    number of files to copy (default: 0 ( all ) ) --p PROCNUM  how many processes to start in the pool (default: 1) --v DEBUG    verbosity level (default: 0)
+  --o DST      destination file or folder (default: output) --num NUM    number of files to copy (default: 0 ( all ) ) --p PROCNUM  how many processes to start in the pool (default: 1)
+                optimal value depends on the instance you are running on generally number of course x 2 works fine setting it to more than 100 might cause 'Please slowdown' error message from AWS --v DEBUG    verbosity level (default: 0)

 *** merge ***